Q: Where can I find a carriage tour?

 Holiday parties & events ** * We love it when Santa rides with us to bring presents!

-* Our carriage is called a "versatile wagonette" and it is just that!
+* One of our carriages is called a "versatile wagonette" and it is just that!
 We can take off the roof and seats to

 load up the wagonette with Kegs of beer or other products for brewery advertisement and haulage.